The following useful and up to date research guides are from NYU's Globalex.

-The Ad Hoc Tribunals Oral History Project, begun in 2014 by the International Center for Ethics, Justice and Public Life at Brandeis University, seeks to preserve the voices of those individuals who worked to bring justice to Rwanda and the former Yugoslavia, and who contributed to the development and “institutionalization” of international criminal law during the early years of the ICTY and ICTR.
-The project aims to evaluate the challenges, successes, and mistakes of the Tribunals and to obtain insights into what the Ad Hoc Tribunals have and have not been able to achieve.
+The Ad Hoc Tribunals Oral History Project, begun in 2014 by the International Center for Ethics, Justice and Public Life at Brandeis University, seeks to preserve the voices of those individuals who worked to bring justice to Rwanda and the former Yugoslavia, and who contributed to the development and 'institutionalization' of international criminal law during the early years of the ICTY and ICTR.

 The International Tribunals Archive is organised and managed by the Library of Congress to digitally store relevant websites hosting information about the most important international tribunals created since World War II.
 More about the Archive.